mdhn18/Terraform_aws/README.md

 # Terraform_aws automation
 command to run it ...

-% for plug in or talk to the ASW, AZURE, GCP
+% Pluging for the provider or talk to the ASW, AZURE, GCP

 ```
 terraform init